KurtSpiker/smart-meal-planner/README.md

 # Fork it Over

 Fork it over is a meal planning application that helps users plan out their weekly meal schedule and grocery shopping.
+The app is built with a React front end and Express Node.js back end.
 The application is made up of 5 core features:

   - Weekly Plan: A weekly calendar to keep track of meals you plan to eat on a given week
   - Search: A search function that allows users to look for recipes via the Spoonacular API